Child Custody Lawyers in San Francisco

 - The child’s health, safety, and welfare.

-- Any history of abuse or domestic violence.
+- Any history of abuse, domestic violence, or substance-related risk.

-- The nature and frequency of each parent’s contact with the child.
+- The consistency and reliability of each parent’s involvement.

 What Are the Types of Custody Arrangements?